Simultaneous Visualization of Natural Luminosity and Chemiluminescence of Dual Fuel Combustion in an Optically Accessible Engine 2020-01-0309

 The engine fueled with methane/diesel is a promising and highly attractive operation mode due to its high performance-to-cost ratio and clean-burning qualities.
-However, the combustion process and chemical reactions in dual fuel combustion are still not fully understood.
-The motivation of the current investigation is to gain an insight into the combustion dynamics in dual fuel combustion engine based on chemiluminescence species and thermal radiation.
-The chemiluminescence and natural luminosity (NL) are expected to provide specific characteristics in combustion control and monitoring.
-To visualize the highly unsteady combustion process in terms of OH*, CH2O* and CH* radicals and luminous soot emissions, the band filters with 308nm, 330nm and 430nm were employed for visualization of chemiluminescence at different cycles.
-High speed natural luminosity imaging was adopted to illustrate the effects methane lambda on the ignition delay, luminous intensity and engine performance.
-Spectroscopy analysis based on OH*, CH2O* and CH* was performed to study the chemical reactions in diesel only and dual fuel mode.
-The last case compared the temperature distributions in diesel-only mode and dual-fuel mode based on a high-speed color camera.
+However, the combustion process and chemical reactions in dual fuel combustion are highly complex, involving short transient pilot-fuel injection into the premixed gaseous fuel charge, autoignition, and combustion mode transition into premixed flame propagation.
+The motivation of the current investigation is to gain an insight into the combustion dynamics in dual fuel combustion engine based on chemical radicals and thermal radiation.
+The chemiluminescence (CL) and natural luminosity (NL) are expected to provide specific characteristics in combustion control and monitoring.
+To visualize the highly unsteady combustion process in terms of OH*, CH2O* radicals and natural luminous emissions, the band pass filters with 308 nm, 330 nm combined with an image doubler are employed to visualize the OH* and CH2O* CL simultaneously.
+High speed natural luminosity imaging is adopted to illustrate the effects methane lambda and pilot ratio on the ignition delay, luminous intensity and engine performance.
+Spectroscopy analysis based on OH*, CH2O* and NL was performed to study the chemical reactions in dual fuel mode.

 Qiang Cheng, Zeeshan Ahmad, Ossi Kaario, Martti Larmi